keeping your smartphone safe

 - As with your computer, your smartphone can be vulnerable to phishing expeditions.
 Don’t open links and attachments in emails and texts if you aren’t positive you can trust the sender.
 If someone claims to be contacting you from a financial institution, for example, instead of responding and handing over any information, call the institution to confirm the request.
 Unsolicited emails and texts can very easily be dangerous if you comply with their requests without ascertaining their reliability.
 Be wary of ads claiming that your device is infected.
 Those ads could be legitimate, in which case you should take steps to repair that damage.
 But make sure the notification is valid.

 - Update your apps and your entire system periodically.
 Not only could you upgrade what you have in very valuable ways, you could also enhance your device’s security.

 - Let your credit union know immediately if you change your phone number or lose your mobile device.
 And if you have any reason to suspect fraud is being committed via your phone, report that to your financial institution at once, too.

-Your smartphone is an extraordinary device, and it is getting smarter all the time.
+Your smartphone is an exceptional device, and it is constantly getting smarter.
 Make sure all of its wonderful features are working for you, and not for a thief out to take advantage of you.